Truck traffic to double on Williamstown Road

 Heavy truck traffic decreases the safety of our residential street for all other users and adds to traffic congestion.

-Noise pollution from oversize vehicles already wakes local residents, and vibrations already shake heritage homes night and day.
+Noise from oversize vehicles already wakes local residents, and vibrations already shake heritage homes night and day.

 We stand for safer alternative solutions to the massive increase in truck traffic on Williamstown Road